Are Private Music Lessons Worth It?

 When you come to a lesson, you will be asked to accomplish something.
 This is called the “aim”.
 Your teacher should clearly define the aim so you understand it.
-It should be able to be accomplished in one lesson.
-If not, you should know how it will be accomplished over a longer period of time.
+In most cases, you should be able to accomplish the aim in a single lesson.
+If not, you should understand how you will accomplish the aim over a longer period of time.

 Your teacher should give you only the information necessary to accomplish that aim.
 Anything less and you won’t be able to accomplish the aim.
 Anything more and you’ll be overwhelmed.
 A professional teacher knows how to get this right.

 An aim can be anything that will help you progress as a musician.
 If you’re just starting music lessons for the first time, then the aim of your first lesson might be that, by the end of the first lesson, you will be able to assemble, disassemble, and hold your instrument with proper posture.
 If you’re more advanced, an aim might be that you’ll be able to play a particular passage with accurate notes and rhythm, or that you’ll lean how to play a piece that you already know with more expression.
 Aims can be just about anything, but they’ll be customized to you, your playing level, and your goals as a musician.

 Step 2: You achieve the aim in the lesson